umasel/deep_learning_challenge/README.md

 Solution to predict whether or not applicants for Charity Funding will be successful based the process of Deep Learning.

-## Key Artifacts and Solution
-Jupyter Notebook for Initial Model
-Jupyter Notebook for Optimized Model
-Final_Analysis and Report on the Neural Network Model

 ## Background
 The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
 With your knowledge of machine learning and neural networks, you’ll use the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.